JowoScript/JowoScript/README.md

 	<br>
 	so stop judge me if you are stupid play business
 	<br>
-	Buy legally, and you must comply with the rules.
-Buy illegally, but no one is selling or producing it yet.
-Do you understand?
+	Buy legally, and the rules must be met.
+Buy illegally  no one is selling or producing it yet.
+Do you understand ?
 </strong>
 <br><br>
 <strong>